Skip to content

 Email the MBA Operations Team about Recognition of Prior Learning if you are currently studying towards an MBA.

-Email the FML Programme Administration team about Recognition of Prior Learning if you are currently studying any other programme within the School of Law or the School of Management (such as accounting, business, applied Artificial Intelligence and data analytics for business, finance, logistics, or marketing).
+Email the School of Management Programme Administration team about Recognition of Prior Learning if you are currently studying any other programme within the School of Management (such as accounting, business, applied Artificial Intelligence and data analytics for business, finance, logistics, or marketing).

 Guide to the Recognition of Prior Learning